Blog>Trade>The benefits of drone surveying in construction

 How is drone surveying used in construction?

-“I was on a job the other day, surveying a roof for a customer who needed photographic and thermal photography evidence, of the root cause of a leak in their roof.
-I provided accurate data and images to support their case – and spotted the root cause of the leak, which wasn’t as obvious as it may have seemed nor visible to the naked eye, the thermal images picked it out.
+"I was surveying a roof for a customer who needed thermal photography evidence of the root cause of a leak.
+I provided accurate data and images to support their case - and spotted the cause which wasn't as obvious as it may have seemed nor visible to the naked eye.

-“During the job, some tradespeople got chatting with me, I explained what I was doing and that I can survey in absolute detail all elements of a roof that they would like, small or large and at height (the one I was doing was over 3 stories).
-Completing the work on-site in about 3hrs and delivering the ‘evidence’ within 48hrs.
+"During the job, some tradespeople got chatting with me, I explained that I can survey all elements of a roof, small or large and at height (the one I was doing was over 3 stories).
+Completing the work on-site in about 3hrs and delivering the 'evidence' within 48hrs.

 "They asked me whether I could fly roofs they think need redoing, or the customer thinks need looking at, and provide the information so they can evidence why and how their roofing company could help the customer?